com-480-data-visualization/AstroTrio/README.md

 - **[GitHub project](https://github.com/com-480-data-visualization/project-2023-astro-vizards)** from this course, focused on satellite visualizations.

 - **[Planetary Society - Space Missions](https://www.planetary.org/space-missions)**: 3D visualizations of planets, informations about past missions

+#### Why is our approach original?
+- **Dual dataset approach**: We create distinct yet complementary visualizations: one focused on historical data and one on synthetic future scenarios.
+- **Interactive elements**: A dynamic archive of past launches and an engaging representation of future missions.
+- **Educational purpose**: Our goal is to make space exploration more accessible to the public and people interested in space in general

 ## Milestone 2 (18th April, 5pm)